tailwindlabs/tailwindcss/docs/source/docs/border-radius.blade.md

 ## Responsive

-To control the shadow of an element at a specific breakpoint, add a `{breakpoint}:` prefix to any existing shadow utility.
-For example, use `md:shadow-lg` to apply the `shadow-lg` utility at only medium screen sizes and above.
+To control the border radius of an element at a specific breakpoint, add a `{breakpoint}:` prefix to any existing border radius utility.
+For example, use `md:rounded-lg` to apply the `rounded-lg` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/workflow/responsive-design) documentation.